AODQ/pulcher/README.md

 Sokol is used to render OpenGL3.2 & EnTT is used for the entity-component system.
 These both drive the majority of Pulcher functionality.
 ImGui is used for development to allow prototyping of functionality to be very fast, which combined with hot-reloadable plugins make developing Pulcher very painless & easy.

+Rendering in Pulcher sits on top of Sokol, which is a very nice rendering abstraction on top of several APIs.
+It's an API I enjoy using, & though I'm a graphics engineer, I chose to use Sokol instead of rolling my own library because it's basically an equivalent to what I would have written anyways, besides OpenGL uniform buffer support.

 [![physx](https://img.youtube.com/vi/M27mRWE0eLg/0.jpg)](https://www.youtube.com/watch?v=M27mRWE0eLg&feature=youtu.be)

 # Code Philosphy